-In my coaching programs, I offer a unique and personalized approach that will help you build your personal brand from the inside out.
+In my coaching programs, I offer a unique and personalized approach that will help you build your personal brand and leadership capacity from the inside out.
 Together we will uncover and enable your true gifts to shine through everything you do.

 The intention of our work together is ultimately to help you cultivate a more authentic presence, one that will resonate more powerfully with others and attract opportunities that are in greater alignment with what’s unique to you.
 Additionally, I will support you in following your own inner guidance as you take on a new set of responsibilities in your current job or start a new career.

 If this resonates with you, I invite you to learn more.